DaraOladapo/windforcecorp.openweb/README.md

-# windforcecorp.openweb
+# WindForce Corp Public Website

-GitHub public website for WindForce Corp.
+This is a demo website to show Azure DevOps integration with Github